Eevoo/shmurple/README.md

 1. In the pop up for Windows firewall, enable docker desktop on private networks
     ![firewall-pop-up](image.png)
 1. You should now be inside the evennia container and able to `touch test` a file and see it reflected in your local filesystem
+1. Press Ctrl + D or type `exit` to exit the container and be back in wsl shell
+1. `docker build -t local-shmurple .` to build this dockerfile per https://www.evennia.com/docs/latest/Setup/Installation-Docker.html#create-your-own-game-image
+1. `docker run -it --rm -p 4000:4000 -p 4001:4001 -p 4002:4002 --rm -v ./gamedir:/usr/src/game --user $UID:$GID local-shmurple` and you should have your own local copy of shmurple running
+1. Now you can hit the local web client at `http://localhost:4001/webclient`